CaptainNox/stealthy-vm/README.md

 # Creating Stealthy Virtual Machines

-Creating a Stealthy Virtual Machine for Malware Analysis, without using hardware passthrough from the host OS to minimize risk.
+Creating a stealthy Virtual Machine for Malware Analysis, without using hardware passthrough from the host OS to minimize risk.

 ## Modifications to the libvirt configuration file